 Want more info about our weather?
 Try these links from the Bureau of Meteorology.
 Wittenoom is the closest weather station to Karijini.
 Tom Price is slightly higher and further inland.
 The weather in Karijini is somewhere between the two.
 Climate graphs are not available for Tom Price so we've substituted Paraburdoo which serves as the airport for Tom Price.

-For a picture of recent rainfall so you can see what the current or last wet season is or was like, click "Rainfall" and choose which ever map or maps you would like to see.
+For a picture of recent rainfall so you can see what the current or last wet season is or was like, click "Rainfall" and choose the interval you would like to see.

 Willis's Walkabouts, 12 Carrington Street, Millner NT 0810, Australia email@example.com